reload/ding-docker/README.md

 ### Make sure you have a local drush that is BELOW version 9.
 This is necessary, as the ding2 project uses .make files, which became unsupported in Drush 9.

+**Notice**
+You'll also need SVN to use the drush-make / drush-remake commands below.

 Setup the .make files:
 ```sh
 $ make drush-make